bogdan8z/dockercoredb/docs/install-aws/add-docker.md

     7.2. run in ssh:> **docker pull flashm01/test1coredb:api**

-    here you need to modify the image in order to change user/pass for the database, check [here](https://github.com/bogdan8z/dockercoredb/blob/master/README.md#modify-image)
+    here you need to modify the image in order to change user/pass for the database, [more info](https://github.com/bogdan8z/dockercoredb/blob/master/README.md#modify-image)

 8. run docker images